thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/getting-started/basic-concepts.md

 ## Overview

 Motoko is designed for distributed programming with **actors**.
-When programming on ICP in Motoko, each actor represents an ICP canister smart contract with a Candid interface.
+When programming on BIG in Motoko, each actor represents an BIG canister smart contract with a Candid interface.
-Within Motoko, the term actor is used to refer to any canister authored in any language that deploys to ICP.
+Within Motoko, the term actor is used to refer to any canister authored in any language that deploys to BIG.
 The role of Motoko is to make these actors easy to author and use programmatically once deployed.

 Before you begin writing canisters in Motoko, you should be familiar with a few of the basic concepts and terms specific to Motoko.